pairing4good/java-learning-two/README.md

 - Switch default constructor on UserInterfaceControl to take a parameter.
 This will create an error in the TextBox
 - Call the UserInterfaceController constructor explicitly with `super`
 - Move super down in the constructor and you get an error

+## Access Modifiers
+- We know that public members are accessible outside a class while private members are not
+- Demonstrate this by showing that UserInterfaceControl `isEnabled` field is not accessible outside the class
+- Demonstrate that in the TextBox constructor that you cannot access the parent class's private methods
+- We use private to hide implementation so that changes will not impact other classes in the future
+- `protected` is considered a bad practice to use it but to demonstrate change UserInterfaceControl `isEnabled` to protected.
+This will make it available to access in the same package.
+Demonstrate that it's available within classes in the same package.
+Move the class outside the package and it breaks
+- `protected` is confusing and is considered a bad practice.
+It will make your code hard to maintain so avoid using it.
+- remove the modifier to make it package private.
+This also should not be used.
+- The only difference between `protected` and package private is that subclasses can not access package private.